 For me personally, my traumatic health memories sometimes even follow me to bed and enter my dreams.
-Having a small health scare, like a few palpitations in a row, can trigger PTHD and put a damper on the rest of my day.
+Having a small health scare, like a few palpitations in a row, can trigger PTMT and put a damper on the rest of my day.
 Like a dark cloud following me around all day, I can’t help but think of moments when my heart almost gave up for good.
 My lips turned dusky as everything around me faded out.
 My heart was struggling and chaotic as if each beat could be the last.
 My limbs lie cold on the ground as I struggle to take tiny drops of air into my lungs.
-My life did not flash before my eyes but a sinking feeling of worry about my kids growing up without a mother and how could I just meet the love of my life and be taken from this world from my family that I love so much.
+My life did not flash before my eyes but a sinking feeling of worry about my kids growing up without a mother and, how could I just meet the love of my life and be taken from this world from my family that I love so much?

 It’s not fair.

 I am not ready yet.

 Every palpitation I get is a flashback of these moments.
 Some days are so beautiful and the sun shines, blanketing everything in gold.
-The air is perfect and you have everything the be grateful for but still, sometimes those moments tickle your neck because you are so scared to lose everything.
+The air is perfect and I have everything the be grateful for but still, sometimes those moments tickle my neck because I am so scared to lose everything.

 You are not alone.

 Finding local or online support groups are helpful for finding answers and a tribe of others who understand what you have gone through or what you may be going through.
 Seeking therapy is also a beneficial way to learn how to cope and work through stress.
 You are not alone.
 Burying your feelings or sweeping them under the rug is not a way to get by.
 Dealing with your trauma is nothing to be ashamed of or ignore.